Best Scenic Viewpoints in San Francisco

 You’ll find miles of shoreline paths to stroll and bike, Panorama Park with its namesake views, and the Treasure Island Museum.

-You can also indulge in waterfront dining at hotspots like Mersea, whose amazing views of San Francisco’s downtown skyline and weekend live music sessions from 12 pm to 3 p.m. make it a destination.
+You can also book a table at hotspots like Mersea, where amazing views of San Francisco’s skyline and weekend live music sessions make it way more than just a place to stop for food.

-To get there, hop on the Treasure Island Ferry from San Francisco’s Ferry Building for an 8-minute scenic cruise.
+To get to Treasure Island, hop on the Treasure Island Ferry at San Francisco’s Ferry Building for the 8-minute scenic cruise.

 Neighborhood Viewpoints That Make San Francisco Feel Like San Francisco

-📍If you’d like help finding these kinds of San Francisco viewpoints without worrying about navigation, small-group neighborhood walking tours help you experience the city through a local’s lens.
+📍If you’d like help finding these kinds of San Francisco views without worrying about navigation, small-group neighborhood walking tours can help you experience different corners of the city through a local’s lens.

-Whether you’re planning your first visit—or your fifth—these viewpoints are some of the best places to begin understanding how our beautiful San Francisco neighborhoods fit together.
+Whether you’re planning your first visit—or your fifth—checking out these viewpoints is one of the best ways to understand how San Francisco’s neighborhoods fit together.